 Medical Marijuana is a huge industry and should be taken seriously

-The Medical Marijuana industry has made great strides over the last couple years in its attempt to go from an underground infrastructure to a full-fledged, State-approved, legal entity ,especially in states where medical marijuana is legal.
+The Medical Marijuana industry has made great strides over the last couple years in its attempt to go from an underground infrastructure to a full-fledged, State-approved, legal medical marijuana business ,especially in states where medical marijuana is legal.

 When the industry started out west, it seemed like they hired the coolest looking people, who had personal experience, to work in the shop.
 Now, business owners want professional looking people who have had medical marijuana training and actually know cannabis from a medicinal point of view, to work in their shops.
 Gone are the days of the “stoner look” for the budtender when the business owners hired the “illegal user” to supply the “knowledge” and be the “expert” in the shop to help new cardholders.
 Loud music would be playing and maybe even a few Bob Marley posters on the wall.
 As new medical marijuana programs begin in different states, the theme is more of the “pharmacy” look – clean bright waiting rooms that resemble a doctor’s office or even the waiting room of a spa.
 Employees will all be wearing polo shirts and khakis- some even wear white coats.
 Medical Marijuana business owners are looking for people that have medical marijuana best practices training and have the compassion to work with cardholders who may need a little hand holding while they take it all in.
 The dispensary agent or dispensary assistant needs to be a caring individual with the need to help other people.